 This powerful looper delivers a wide array of features so you can create intricate instrumental and vocal parts, all with excellent quality and flexibility on an intuitive design.
 It’s a premium unit, but worth the price for those looking for high end performance.

 We’ve been looking forward to getting a look at the Headrush Looperboard Advanced Performance Looper for some time.
-At first glance, it became obvious that this tool is for the dedicated looper that wants to dig deep.
+At first glance, it became obvious that this tool is for the dedicated looper who wants to dig deep.

 We loved the large and bright 7″ color touchscreen.
 This screen gave us an easy way to monitor everything while standing, even in unfavorable environments with poor lighting.
 We even turned off the light in the room to simulate a dark stage and had no problems.

 With this screen, we were able to monitor everything we were playing at all times.
-Besides the fact that we could clearly see what was happening every single moment, it was quite nice to use the touch screen to swipe and drag as we saw fit.
-Despite the seemingly endless features on this Headrush looper, it was still user friendly, and simple to use.
+Besides the fact that we could clearly see what was happening every single moment, it was quite nice to use the touchscreen to swipe and drag as we saw fit.
+Despite the seemingly endless features on this Headrush looper, it was still user-friendly and simple to use.

 It was a pleasure to work with the Looperboard’s quad-core architecture.
 Combined with its unlimited record time, we were able to build entire song parts without ever wondering when we’d run out of time.

-The Looperboard features a tap-tempo switch as well as time stretching, quantization and BPM detection.
+The Looperboard features a tap-tempo switch as well as time-stretching, quantization, and BPM detection.

 We used the XLR and 1/4″ outputs to connect to an amp and also to our small PreSonus soundboard going into our interface.
 Additionally, we were able to record some parts while monitoring via the headphone output.